SaumickPradhan/Friends-TV-Show-Insights/README.md

   <summary><b>2.
 Character, their popularity, influence in the show</b> </summary>

   <b>Graph which shows the popularity of the Character is a particular Episode</b>
+    **Reason:** Helps the user understand which character is prominant in a particular episode and season.
+They can shoose to watch one with their favourite character.
 <img width="568" alt="image" src="https://github.com/SaumickPradhan/Friends-TV-Show-Insights/assets/85262444/35cbc43b-1bc8-479b-b32b-210b0544a827">